 Permission to share dataset as open data

 - EUI members submitting a dataset for inclusion in the EUI Research Data collection in the Cadmus repository should state whether the data can be shared as open data or not - taking into consideration data protection and data copyright (see below).
 The Library will offer guidance.
 Scholars should indicate if datasets presented for reposit will be subject to embargo.
 Library staff can advise.

 Data Protection: Persons, families and households cannot be identifiable in any dataset.
 Repositors are responsible for obtaining and documenting the informed consent of subjects.
 Dataset creators are responsible for the anonymisation of data observations.
-The EUI Library Research Data Guide (7th edition) provides further information on data protection
+The EUI Library Research Data Guide (8th edition, May 2020) provides further information on data protection

 Database copyright: Research data outputs which are elaborated from pre-existing copyrighted sources may require permission to reposit and share.
 It is not possible to publish a dataset containing substantial portions of data sourced from pre-existing databases governed by contractual license.
 The Library can provide advice on copyright and data protection

 - By submitting this form, EUI members certify that their work complies with the Code of Ethics in Academic Research of the European University Institute.

 - Complete the form above (if fields are not visible; refresh the page).
 A copy of the completed submission form is sent to the submitter

 - Upon receipt of the form, EUI Library staff will make an appointment for transfer of (i) data (ii) supporting documentation and (iii, where applicable) code

 - Data uploading, and metadata input, is by Library staff